aws/amazon-neptune-csv-to-rdf-converter/README.md

 	http://example.org/resource/123 a http://example.org/class/Country.
 	http://example.org/resource/123 http://example.org/datatypeProperty/code "FR".

-Note that we assume that the property `valueProp` is unique for each resource, otherwise a runtime exception will be thrown.
+Note that we assume that the property `propertyUri` is unique for each resource, otherwise a runtime exception will be thrown.
 Also note that the post transformation is applied using a two-pass algorithm over the generated data, and the translation mapping is kept fully in memory.
 This means the property is suitable only in cases where the number of mappings is small or if the amount of main memory is large.